 There are approximately forty medical reasons for the condition of dysphagia (or swallowing difficulties) that call for the patient to begin eating a regimen of pureed food.
 I have detailed the conditions in Essential Puree.

 The CDC says that one million people a year are diagnosed with the condition.
-By the year 2030, with the aging of the Baby Boom generation, there will be 12 million people in this country with swallowing difficulties.
+According to the CDC, 15 million people in America have a swallowing disorder.
 That is a lot of people.
 There are many medical specialists who treat these patients.

-Some diagnoses are related to aging; some are related to disease; and some are related to accidents: motorcycle, automobile, boating, sports and industrial accidents.
+Most swallowing disorders come about through neurological disorders related to aging: Alzheimer’s, dementia, Parkinson’s, stroke. some are related to disease; and some are related to accidents: motorcycle, automobile, boating, sports and industrial accidents.
 Some are related to paralysis and disability.
 Some are related to digestive disorders.
 Some are temporary and some are permanent.
 These condition are not related to age, but may occur at any time of life.
 It is tragic to think of losing one of life’s greatest pleasures, the pleasure of good eating.

 In my mom’s case, dementia related to age was the cause of her swallowing difficulty.